-In addition to screenwriting, Tony also studied Directing at UCLA.
-In 2019 he directed a proof-of-concept short film - "Together", which was selected to screen at over 20 festivals around the world, winning awards in 10 of those festivals including multiple "Best Screenplay" or "Best Film" awards.
-Broadvision now has a commitment for funding for the multi-million dollar budget for the feature version of "Together", which is slated for production in the first half of 2021, with Tony Directing.
-In late 2019 Tony was hired to write and direct a satiric comedy short - "Representation Matters", which has been selected to screen in multiple film festivals around the world.
+In addition to screenwriting, Tony studied Directing at UCLA.
+In 2019 he directed a proof-of-concept short film - "Together", which was selected to screen at over 21 festivals around the world, winning awards in 11 of those festivals including multiple "Best Screenplay" or "Best Film" awards, as well as awards for "Best Actor", "Best Actress", "Best Score" and "Best Producer".
+Broadvision now has a commitment for funding for the multi-million dollar budget for the feature version of "Together", titled "Higher Love", which has Danny Glover, Jane Seymour, and Lynn Whitfield are attached as the four lead actors.
+"Higher Love" is slated for production in the first half of 2022, with Tony Directing and his partner Jean Su Producing.

-Prior to entering the entertainment industry, Tony was President of ChampionScott Partners, one of the world’s leading executive search firms focused on the technology and new media sectors.
+Prior to entering the entertainment industry, Tony was President of ChampionScott Partners, a boutique executive search firm focused on building senior mangement teams in the technology and new media sectors.
 Earlier, he was Managing Director of the Global Technology and New Media practices for A.T.
 Kearney, one of the world's leading strategy consulting and executive search firms.
 He also founded and served as a Managing Partner for EDS Corporation's Corporate Venture fund.
 In his 20+ year career as a consultant and venture capitalist to high tech companies around the world, his clients and investments achieved multiple successful exits through IPOs or acquisitions.